 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED, in addition to specialized education.
-Other more specialized (and higher paying) HVAC jobs often must have extra schooling or endorsements.
+To become an HVAC technician, you’ll need a high school diploma or GED, as well as comprehensive instruction.
+Other more specialized (and higher paying) HVAC positions typically need extra education or certifications.

 You can be certified by going to classes at a community college or trade school.
 How long it takes to become an HVAC technician relies on the program, which is usually six months to two years.
-Your employer might also expect NATE certification.
-This refers to North American Technician Excellence, this top certification improves your technical expertise to help you better serve customers.
+Your employer could also require NATE certification.
+This refers to North American Technician Excellence, this top endorsement improves your technical know-how to help you better serve customers.

-Career Explorer noted that technicians who can work with tablets, electronics and troubleshooting will be in large demand as equipment evolves.
+Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment evolves.

 According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
-A community college typically costs around $5,000 annually.
-In contrast, the average student debt for a bachelor’s degree is $25,921.
+A community college usually costs around $5,000 annually.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-As we mentioned before, you should be comfortable working outdoors in extreme weather, plus in dirty or cramped spots.
-If you work in a customer-facing role, solid customer service skills are always a plus.
+As we talked about previously, you should be comfortable working outdoors in extreme weather, as well as in dirty or cramped areas.
+If you work in a customer-facing role, solid customer service skills are always positive.

 Average Salary for HVAC Technicians and Other HVAC Careers